germs-lab/blast_crash_course/ncbi/index.md

     curl "http://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nuccore&id=X51500.1&rettype=fasta&retmode=text" > X51500.1.fa

 You could now imagine writing a program where you made a list of IDs you want to download and put it in a for loop, *curling* each genome and saving it to a file.
-The following is a [script](https://github.com/adina/tutorial-ngs-2014/blob/master/ncbi/fetch-genomes.py).
-Thanks to Jordan Fish who gave me the original version of this script before I even knew how and made it easy to use.

-To see the documentation for this script in the scripts directory:
-    ```
-    python fetch-genomes-fasta.py
-    ```
+The following is a shell [script]().
+It should be located in your current directory.
+Let's take a quick look at it (Hint: less).

+You'll see that the *id* here is a string character which is obtained from list of IDs contained in a separate file.
+The rest of the script manages where the files are being placed and what they are named.
+It also prints some output to the screen so you know its running.

-You'll see that you need to provide a list of IDs and a directory where you want to save the downloaded files.
+You'll see that you need to provide a list of IDs (the first argument) and a directory where you want to save the downloaded files (the second argument).

 Task 12a
 --------

 Run this script (note that your paths for the script or data may need to be specified) -- also see note below:

-    ```
-    python scripts/fetch-genomes-fasta.py data/300-nifh-genes.txt data/nifh-database-fastas
-    ```
+    bash fetch_genome.sh ../data/300-nifh-genes.txt nifh_genes_fas

 Sit back and think of the glory that is happening on your screen right now...